Bringing Vintage Aircraft to Life since 2010

 1st September 1940

 The airfields of Fighter Command come under heavy attack with RAF Biggin Hill being damaged so much it would be classed as non-operational for a short period.
-During the night Liverpool was targeted again.
+During the night Liverpool was targeted.

 Daily losses